 This inviting terrace at Fontanella Tea Garden may be enough to lure you inside the premises, but venture further inside and sit out on the bastions for stunning views over Malta.
-Known for their delicious homemade cakes, there’s plenty of other options on the menu like baked lasagna, an assorted of sandwiches, and pies like chicken, mushroom etc.
+Known for their delicious homemade cakes, there are plenty of other options on the menu like baked lasagna, an assortment of sandwiches, and pies like chicken, mushroom, etc.

 The Views From The Bastions

 St. Paul’s Cathedral

-One of the top things to do in Mdina is visit St. Paul’s Cathedral.
+One of the top things to do in Mdina visits St. Paul’s Cathedral.
 It’s said that Apostle St Paul lived here in 60 AD after being shipwrecked.
 For that reason, Mdina has been home to religious orders like the Franciscans, Dominicans, and Augustinians over the years.
 The cathedral was first built with a Norman influence but the building was destroyed during the earthquake of 1693.
 When it was later reconstructed, it was done up in a Baroque style, much like the Mdina city gates.
-Interestingly enough, the cathedral floors are covered with the tombstones of Maltese nobility and the vault’s painted with the scenes from the life of saint.
+Interestingly enough, the cathedral floors are covered with the tombstones of Maltese nobility, and the vault’s painted with scenes from the life of the saint.
 Also worth visiting is the cathedral museum.

 On a side note – if you’re a bit of a cathedral geek or an avid historian, consider reading this fascinating post about the world’s scariest cathedral in Otranto, Italy.

 The Souvenir Shops

 If you want a souvenir of your time in Mdina, stop by one of the souvenir shops to pick up the usual items like magnets and postcards.
 For something more unique, consider buying some handcrafted glass items.

 Have we missed anything about Mdina Malta?
 Tell us about it in the comments below!